 The lavender lemon drop recipe was inspired by one from Tru Organic Vodka, the maker of a nice organic lemon vodka.
 It is a quick twist on the popular lemon drop martini and you'll love how the floral accent of lavender plays off the tart vodka base.

 With this recipe, lavender buds are gently muddled to release their wonderful essence into a simple syrup.
 Another option is to use a lavender-infused simple syrup, which is very easy to make and nice to have in stock for spring and summer cocktails.

 No matter which way you make it, this drink is a fabulous flavor experience.
 The lavender adds depth and counteracts the sour of the lemon juice just enough to make a lovely little drink.
 You'll definitely want to share it with friends.

-- Strain into a chilled cocktail glass.
+Strain into a chilled cocktail glass.

-- Garnish with a lavender sprig.
+Garnish with a lavender sprig.
+Serve and enjoy.

-DIY Lemon Vodka
+How to Make Lemon Vodka